Select your newsletters:

 United Way is a national network of some 1,300 local organizations that work to advance the common good by helping children and youth achieve their potential, promoting financial stability and independence, and improving people's health.

-It will also supply ITER with some 1.7 million cubic metres of cooling water per year — an impressive figure, but one which accounts for only 0.25% of the canal's annual flow.
+It will also supply ITER with some 1.7 million cubic metres of cooling water per year—an impressive figure, but one which accounts for only 0.25 percent of the canal's annual flow.

 Once every ten years, more or less, the Canal Authority launches a large cleaning operation aimed at ridding the canal of all the junk that has accumulated over the years.